The Science

 showing Spectra of Stars

---- Definition of a Star
+Definition of a Star

 A star is a celestial body of gases that radiates energy derived from fusion reactions in its interior.

---- Structure of a star
+Structure of a Star

 The energy from the fusion reactions in the interior of a star is transported to the surface of the star.
 Let's follow the particles of energy - photons - generated in the core from the interior to the surface of the star.
-First, a photon travels from the fusion core to the next layer in a star called the radiative zone where photons carry energy to the next layer called the convection zone.
-In the convection zone, gas is heated by the outbound photons and the hot gas is carried to the visible surface of the star which is called the photosphere.

---- Surface Features of a Star
+Surface Features of a Star

-The visible surface of a star is called the photosphere.
-The temperature of the photosphere depends on the mass of the star and age.
-Surface temperatures vary over thousands of degrees from star to star.
-Our sun has a surface temperature of 6,000 C, whereas the surface temperature of Rigel is nearly 30,000 C. That's quite a difference.
-Temperatures aren't the only differences among stars.
-We also observe a large range in luminosity - the amount of energy emitted per unit time.
-The luminosity also depends on the star's mass and age.
+We also observe a large range in luminosity, the amount of energy emitted per time unit, in stars.
+Luminosity also depends on the mass and age of a star.
 So, it is not surprising that we find a correlation between luminosity and surface temperature.
 The table below shows masses, tempertures, and luminosities for some typical stars.
 Note how more massive stars are more luminous and hotter.
-This correlation is seen in the Hertzsprung-Russell (HR) Diagram, built primarily from spectroscopic observations.
-The HR Diagram was first described between 1912 and 1914 independently by Hertzsprung and Russell.
+This correlation is seen in the Hertzsprung-Russell (HR) Diagram, seen to the right.

---- Spectroscopy
+Spectroscopy

 To understand spectroscopy, we must first discuss the wave nature of light.
-Light is Nature's way of transporting energy through space.
+Light is nature's way of transporting energy through space.
 Waves carry energy.
 So we talk about light as a wave.
 The characteristics of lightwaves include a length of the wave (wavelength), how many lightwaves pass your eye per second (frequency), and speed - in this case the speed of light or 300,000 km/sec.
 Waves of visible light range from about 350 nanometers (nm) to about 600 nm.
 We perceive 350 nm lightwaves as the color violet, and 600 nm lightwaves as the color red.
 You can see the other colors between violet and red as shown below by putting a prism between you and a white light source.

 continuum